Graduate Admissions

 *Click here to see which states we are authorized to deliver university-level distance and online education.

-• BSN or MSN from a college or university nationally recognized by a nursing accrediting agency (CCNE or ACEN).
+• A BSN or MSN from a college or university nationally recognized by a nursing accrediting agency (CCNE or ACEN).

 • Graduate level statistics course with a minimum grade of B.

-• MSN NNP Applicants: The Graduate level statistics is NOT a pre-requisite for the MSN Neonatal Nurse Practitioner program; Graduate level statistics IS a course requirement that is a part of the plan of study.
+• MSN NNP Applicants: The Graduate level statistics is NOT a pre-requisite for the MSN Neonatal Nurse Practitioner program; Graduate level statistics is a course requirement that is a part of the plan of study.

 The following three courses are pre-requisites to progression in the Post-MSN DNP program;